EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queue-of-requests.md

 But sometimes you need to perform your requests right now, out of queue, before any other request in the Queue.
 You can do that by setting the `important` option to `true` in {% include v2/content/links-to-request-methods.html %}.
-If a request is "important", Liquid Ajax Cart will always put it at the beginning of the Queue.
+If a request is "important", Liquid Ajax Cart always puts it at the beginning of the Queue.

 ### Use case